mnokeefe/usability-vs-creativity/notes.md

 Understand the purpose of the product
     - User journey
+    - Understand what's important

 Understand what makes something usable
-    - Car design change
-    - Steering wheel and controls stay the same
+    - Car design: Steering wheel and controls stay the same
+    - Book: Contents at the front, content in the middle, index at the end

+Experiment with everything else

 Obvious always wins - show things, don't hide them